waleeds1/hashtable/README.md

  - Create a file in the folder where the HashTable.py is or place the HashTable.py in the folder in which the file that will use the hash table is.
  - Import hash table in that file.
  `import HashTable`
- - Create object of the hashtable by using the code below `ob1=HashTable.HashTable(m)` where m is the initial size of the table.
+ - Create object of the hashtable by using the code `ob1=HashTable.HashTable(m)` where m is the initial size of the table.
 The initial size **should not be less than 8**